mugithi/google-terraform-pytorch-tpu/models/wav2vec/Readme.md

 ## 4. Monitoring Training Progress
 ---

-You can monitor training progress by reviweing the training log file under the *`/tmp/`* directory
+You can monitor training progress by reviweing the nohup file

 ```
-tail -f /tmp/*wav2vec-podrun*
+tail -f nohup
 ````